 However, I will say that Terminal 5 (and even Terminal 3 to a lesser degree) at London Heathrow airport has enough shopping, bars, and dining to keep one occupied without a lounge.
 It’s also family-friendly.
 But, we are lounge people and will sacrifice terminal retail for them every time.

 The British Airways lounge at Heathrow Terminal 3 is just okay, in my opinion.
 If you’re flying on a business or first class ticket (or are oneworld alliance Sapphire and above), we prefer the Cathay Pacific lounge again in this terminal.

 Both Heathrow Terminals 3 and 5 have Elemis Spas where business and first class passengers in addition to Executive Club Gold members are entitled to complimentary 15-minute treatments.

 All of these perks — to me — are worth upgrading for.

 Tips for Ticketing from the United States

 Keep an eye out for British Airways business class sales on tickets originating in the United States (in late summer or fall) because they can be an unbelievable steal for what you get.
 Our business class tickets from SAN–CDG were bought during one of these sales at about $2500 per person round trip.
 Tickets cost 3x that, at times.

-And, did you know that you can purchase up to 100,000 British Airways Avios for yourself or someone else?
+Tip: did you know that you can purchase up to 100,000 British Airways Avios for yourself or someone else?
 This is a great way to top up miles for a business class ticket.